PABX No. 6

 The total number of exchange lines which may be provided is reduced by the number of inter-switchboard circuits.

-Access to an inter-switchboard circuit from an extension is obtained by dialling a code digit.
+Access to an inter-switchboard circuit from an extension is obtained by dialing a code digit.

-Tandem dialling over inter-switchboard circuits is not provided.
+Tandem dialing over inter-switchboard circuits is not provided.

 (o) Metering